Last updated: May 4, 2026

 Step 1: Choose Your Business Structure and Register

 Form an LLC with the Idaho Secretary of State for $103 online via the SOSBiz portal at sos.idaho.gov/business-services.
 Online filings are processed immediately.
-The annual report is free, due by the last day of your anniversary month.
+The annual report is free, due by the last day of your anniversary month each year.

 Step 2: Check Local Business License Requirements